Car park plan may lead to new charges or tax rises

 The town council had wanted the central Market Place Car Park, but "Breckland said that wasn't an option", explained clerk Helen Carrier.

-A spokesman for Breckland Council said it had not offered all of its car parks as some "are either closely associated with another property or there may be existing regeneration plans where car parking may play a role within those plans".
+A spokesman for the Conservative-run Breckland Council said it had not offered all of its car parks as some "are either closely associated with another property or there may be existing regeneration plans where car parking may play a role within those plans".

 Follow Norfolk news on BBC Sounds, Facebook, Instagram and X.